bulkacity/Project3/README.md

-Meal Planning and Grocery Delivery App
+Meal Planning and Grocery Delivery (future) App
 ======================================

 This is a full-stack application built using the MERN (MongoDB, Express, React, Node.js) stack.
 The app allows users to plan their meals for the week, generate a grocery list based on those meals, and place an order for groceries to be delivered to their doorstep.